LeslieDancey/FME_Desktop_Advanced/database_optimization.md

 So, open the properties dialog for the PostalAddress feature type and click the Format Parameters tab.

 In the WHERE Clause parameter enter: POSTALCODE = 'V6E1Y8.'

+**4)** Delete Tester

+Now we have the WHERE clause, the Tester transformer is no longer required, so delete it.

+**5)** Re-Run Workspace

+Re-run the workspace.
+This time only 4 features are read from the database (because 4 addresses match that postal code).
+The performance improves accordingly:

+*FME Session Duration: 0.6 seconds.
+(CPU: 0.4s user, 0.2s system)*

+*END - ProcessID: 99108, peak process memory usage: 84404 kB*

+Memory usage hasn’t improved, but the translation ran 80% faster.